Paul Ward (American football)

-Paul Earl Ward (January 30, 1937 – December 19, 2018) was an American football defensive tackle in the National Football League for the Detroit Lions.
+Paul Earl Ward (January 30, 1937 – December 19, 2018) was an American professional football defensive tackle in the National Football League for the Detroit Lions.
 He also was the University of Kentucky head track and field coach.
 He played college football at Whitworth College.

 Early years

 Ward attended Burbank High School where he was all-league in football and track.

 He accepted a football scholarship from Whitworth College, following his brother Bob footsteps.
 He also competed in track, in the events of Shot put and Discus throw.
 He graduated with a degree in Arts in 1958.
 He earned a physical education master's degree at the University of Washington in 1963.

 Professional career

-Ward played on the United States Marine Corps football teams, before being signed as an undrafted free agent by the Detroit Lions after the 1961 NFL Draft on October 18.
+Ward served in the United States Marine Corps from 1958 to 1961 and attained the rank of captain.
+While in the Marines, he played on their football teams.
+He then was signed as an undrafted free agent by the Detroit Lions after the 1961 NFL draft on October 18.
 He became the first Whitworth College graduate to play in the NFL.
 He was waived on September 4, 1962.
 He was later re-signed during the season.
 He was released on September 3, 1963.